elo33011/netascode_campus_design/design.md

 ## Data Models

-This design is constructed from a set of data models which provides a structured "source of truth" information that the automation tools will need.
+This design is constructed from a set of data models which provides a structure for the "source of truth" information that the automation tools will need.
 The models are used to render, validate, deploy and maintainthe configurations over automated workflows.

 ### Design Specific Models